top of page

 Little Village Magazine

 “Shows a burgeoning critical mental health gaze . . .
-[Sandy] allows Bob’s story to flow without neatly fitting into one model of thought around what it means to be diagnosed with schizophrenia."
+[Allen] allows Bob’s story to flow without neatly fitting into one model of thought around what it means to be diagnosed with schizophrenia."

 ISPS UK